250 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on a behavioral intervention rather than medication changes.

-Is the ADELANTE intervention generally safe for humans?
+What prior data suggests that the ADELANTE intervention is safe for participants?

 This trial is for Latinos with HIV who are struggling to keep the virus under control.
 Participants will be randomly assigned to receive either a new intervention called ADELANTE, which includes five sessions with a community health worker, or an enhanced care condition involving five reminder phone calls.